-- ♦ Visible: Determines if the Master user can see Hosts that are in the group.
-Some Hosts could be in the group, but not be visible to the Master user, if blocked by individual Host permissions or other group permissions. - ◆ Connect for Services: Determines if the Master user can connect to all Hosts in the group for Remote Control, File Transfer, and Remote Printing. - ◆ Remote View: Determines if the Master user can view activities of all Hosts in the group. - ◆ Input Control: Determines if the Master user can control the mouse and keyboard of all Hosts in the group. - ◆ File Transfer Read: Determines if the Master user can transfer a file from the Host computer to the local computer. - ◆ File Transfer Write: Determines if the Master user can transfer a file from the local computer to the Host computer. - ◆ Remote Printing: Determines if the Master user can print from an application on the Host computer to a printer that is accessible from the local computer. - ◆ Clipboard Read: Determines if the Master user can read the contents of the Host computer clipboard from the Remote Control tab of the Master Connection window.
+- ♦ Visible: Determines if PC-Duo Master user can see Hosts that are in the group.
+Some Hosts could be in the group, but not be visible to PC-Duo Master user, if blocked by individual Host permissions or other group permissions. - ♦ Connect for Services: Determines if PC-Duo Master user can connect to all Hosts in the group for Remote Control, File Transfer, and Remote Printing. - ◆ Remote View: Determines if PC-Duo Master user can view activities of all Hosts in the group. - ◆ Input Control: Determines if PC-Duo Master user can control the mouse and keyboard of all Hosts in the group. - ♦ File Transfer Read: Determines if PC-Duo Master user can transfer a file from the Host computer to the local computer. - ◆ File Transfer Write: Determines if PC-Duo Master user can transfer a file from the local computer to the Host computer. - ◆ Remote Printing: Determines if PC-Duo Master user can print from an application on the Host computer to a printer that is accessible from the local computer.

-- ◆ Clipboard Write: Determines if the Master user can write contents of the clipboard to a Host computer application from the Remote Control tab of the Master Connection window. - Chat: Determines if the Master user can be added to a private chat room including the Host user, and any other the Master users connected to the same Host. - ◆ Remote Management: Determines if the Master user can issue WMI commands to the Host and process responses vithe Remote Management tab in the Master Connection window. - ♦ Bypass Connection Permission: Determines if the Master user can connect to the Host without causing the Permission to Connect window to pop-up on the Host even if it is set to do so. - ◆ Start Recording: Determines if the Master user can record activity on any Host in the group. - ◆ Take Input Control: Determines if the Master user can take control of any Host computer in the group, from another remote user who has control. - ◆ Connect for Administration: Determines if the Master user can connect to a Host vithe Gateway using the PHSETUP.
-EXE command line utility. - ♦ Delete Host: Determines if the Master user can delete any Host computer in the group from the Gateway.
-This removes all references to the Host, which includes removing the Host from any group. - ◆ Read Permissions: Determines if the Master user can read permissions in the Host Security tab. - ◆ Change Permissions: Determines if the Master user can allow or deny permissions in the Host Security tab. - ◆ Take Ownership: Determines if the Master user can take ownership of permissions in the Host Security tab away from another user the Master user.
-If the Master user takes ownership of permissions, the Master user can change them.
+- ◆ Clipboard Read: Determines if PC-Duo Master user can read the contents of the Host computer clipboard from the Remote Control tab of the PC-Duo Master Remote Desktop Window. - ◆ Clipboard Write: Determines if PC-Duo Master user can write contents of the clipboard to a Host computer application from the Remote Control tab of the PC-Duo Master Remote Desktop Window. - ◆ Chat: Determines if a PC-Duo Master user can be added to a private chat room including the PC-Duo Host user, and any other PC-Duo Master users connected to the same Host. - ◆ Remote Management: Determines if a PC-Duo Master user can issue WMI commands to a PC-Duo Host and process responses via the Remote Management tab in the Master Remote Desktop Window. - ♦ Bypass Connection Permission: Determines if a PC-Duo Master user can connect to a PC-Duo Host without causing the Permission to Connect window to pop-up on the Host even if it is set to do so. - ◆ Start Recording: Determines if PC-Duo Master user can record activity on any Host in the group. - ◆ Take Input Control: Determines if PC-Duo Master user can take control of any Host computer in the group, from another remote user who has control. - ◆ Connect for Administration: Determines if PC-Duo Master user can connect to a Host via the PC-Duo Gateway using the PHSETUP.
+EXE command line utility. - ♦ Delete Host: Determines if PC-Duo Master user can delete any Host computer in the group from the PC-Duo Gateway.
+This removes all references to the Host, which includes removing the Host from any group. - ◆ Read Permissions: Determines if PC-Duo Master user can read permissions in the Host Security tab. - Change Permissions: Determines if PC-Duo Master user can allow or deny permissions in the Host Security tab. - ◆ Take Ownership: Determines if PC-Duo Master user can take ownership of permissions in the Host Security tab away from another user PC-Duo Master user.
+If PC-Duo Master user takes ownership of permissions, the PC-Duo Master user can change them.